 My sadness with people who accuse ALL the religious of being abusive or corrupt is the following:

-This criticism of religion does nothing to address abuse or corruption in the church.
+This criticism of religion does nothing to address abuse or corruption in the church or any other religious organisation.

 I struggle to see the objective of the criticism.
 It often seems to contain the implication that a religious person may be learning something new by learning of the abuse that has taken place.